mat-s/100-days-of-code/r1-log.md

 ### Day 38: December 6, 2019
 **Today's Progress**: I continued with "React - The Complete Guide" and started to built the modal for the order summary

+### Day 39: December 8, 2019
+**Today's Progress**: I continued with "React - The Complete Guide" and finished chapter 8 of the burger builder project